-UXG3475 Project 3 (part 3) (8 credits) Prerequisite(s): UXG3450
+UXG3475 Project 3 (part 3) (8 credits)

 This module is the final trimester of the three-trimester project begun in UXG3400 and continued in UXG3450.
 Techniques are explored for polishing design, art, and audio, creating effective marketing materials, and highlighting individual contributions to the project.
 This trimester focuses on postproduction and shipping a highly polished final project.